FAQ’s About In-Home Mobile Veterinary Cat and Dog Euthanasia

 What days and hours are available for appointments?

-Because of the nature of this service, we have widely available hours, 7 days a week.
-Typically our phones are answered until midnight or later, with a veterinarian available at all times.
+Yes, we truly are available 24/7.
 To guarantee a preferred date/time, an appointment should be made at least by the evening before if possible.
-However, same day, short-notice, and emergency vet requests are accepted and usually can be accomodated.
+However, same day, short-notice, and emergency vet requests are accepted and usually can be accommodated.
 Please feel free to call us anytime.

 What areas in Oregon and Washington does your mobile veterinary service cover?